Automation modules

 A list of the providers required by the function.

-This parameter has no effect on functions that are not used as async event consumers.
+This parameter does not affect functions that are not used as asynchronous event consumers or scheduled triggers.

 Example